 initialDomain is the domain that you used when you signed up for Microsoft 365.
 Initial domains always end in onmicrosoft.com.
 For information about determining your initial domain, see Domains FAQ.

 For example, if you have an initial domain of cohovineyardandwinery.onmicrosoft.com, and two custom domains cohovineyard.com and cohowinery.com, you would need to set up two CNAME records for each additional domain, for a total of four CNAME records.

 Host name: selector1._domainkey Points to address or value: selector1-cohovineyard-com._domainkey.cohovineyardandwinery.onmicrosoft.com TTL: 3600 Host name: selector2._domainkey Points to address or value: selector2-cohovineyard-com._domainkey.cohovineyardandwinery.onmicrosoft.com TTL: 3600 Host name: selector1._domainkey Points to address or value: selector1-cohowinery-com._domainkey.cohovineyardandwinery.onmicrosoft.com TTL: 3600 Host name: selector2._domainkey Points to address or value: selector2-cohowinery-com._domainkey.cohovineyardandwinery.onmicrosoft.com TTL: 3600

-If you are configuring DKIM for the first time and see the error 'No DKIM keys saved for this domain' you will have to use Windows PowerShell to enable DKIM signing as explained in the next step.
+If you're configuring DKIM for the first time and see the error 'No DKIM keys saved for this domain', you need to use Exchange Online PowerShell to enable DKIM signing.

 Use the following syntax: